 - Sometimes a high temperature occurs a few hours after the injection.

-- Serious reactions are extremely rare.
+- Serious reactions, such as severe allergy or anaphylaxis, are extremely rare.

 Adults - are you immunised?